 To-ji Temple is a national temple (kan-ji) that was built at the time of the relocation of the capital to Heian-kyo.
 It is the only surviving remnant of Heian-kyo and was considered one of the two major temples of Heian-kyo, along with Sai-ji Temple.
 Its official name is Kyoohogokokuji Temple.

 It was the first esoteric Buddhist temple in Japan.
 Kobo Daishi Kukai, the founder of the Shingon sect of Japanese Buddhism, made it the first esoteric Buddhist temple in Japan, making To-ji the fundamental center of Shingon Esoteric Buddhism.
 Kobo Daishi’s 5-storied pagoda was erected in 826 and stands 57 metres tall, making it the tallest wooden pagoda in Japan.
 This pagoda is visible from most of Kyoto and serves as a symbol for both the temple and Kyoto.

 There is also a flea market that takes place on the temple plaza the 21st of each month.
 The vendors sell a variety of new and second-hand goods, including toys, kimono, antiques and food.
 There is also a smaller version of the market which takes place the first Sunday of every month.

 Travel to Osaka

-The hot spring water of Bihan, a natural hot spring with weak alkalinity and free-flowing spring water, gushes out from 1,000 m underground.
+The hot spring water of Bihan, a natural hot spring with weak alkalinity and free-flowing spring water, gushes out from 1,000 metres underground.

-The baths include an open-air bath with free-flowing hot-spring water, a garden-viewing bath overlooking a vast garden, a carbonated spring, a bath with alternatives, a sauna, and an akasuri (a traditional Japanese bath where the body is washed after a long day’s work).
+The baths include an open-air bath with free-flowing hot-spring water, a garden-viewing bath overlooking a beautiful green-space, a carbonated spring, a bath with alternatives, a sauna, and an akasuri (a traditional Japanese bath where the body is washed after a long day’s work).

 There is also a private open-air bath for 2 to 6 people, so you can enjoy your own private space.